-- Not work with radiation or radioactive materials until they have received appropriate labspecific safety training from their supervisor. - Report to the permit holder or to the Radiation Safety Officer any defective equipment, violation or any situation which may endanger themselves or another person or create an unauthorized release of radioactive materials to the environment; - Not create or participate in any activity which may endanger themselves or another person or create the potential for an unauthorized release of radioactive material to the environment.
+- Follow the procedures provided in the Radiation Safety Manual; - Follow the procedures specified by their supervisor; - Not work with radiation or radioactive materials until they have received appropriate training from the Radiation Safety Officer. - Report to the permit holder or to the Radiation Safety Officer any defective equipment, violation or any situation which may endanger themselves or another person or create an unauthorized release of radioactive materials to the environment; - Not create or participate in any activity which may endanger themselves or another person or create the potential for an unauthorized release of radioactive material to the environment.

-4. CONTROL OF RADIATION SOURCES
+4.0 CONTROL OF RADIATION SOURCES